 4. Block out the noise

 If nothing else helps, you can try to block out as much sound as possible so you can get some sleep.
 Here are some ways to reduce the noise you hear in bed:

 - Use earplugs with a high noise reduction rating (look for an NRR score of 33 or close to it).

-- Try noise-canceling headphones to increase the sound blocking
+- Try noise cancelling headphones to increase the sound blocking.

-They will stay make a big difference to how much sound you hear, but it’s worth remembering you might not be able to block 100% of the snoring.
+In my experience, earplugs can make a significant difference to how much sound you hear, but you might not be able to block 100% of the noise.

 5. Go to bed first, or sleep in separate bedrooms

 If you tend to stay asleep once you finally do drift off, it might be helpful to go to bed first.
-That gives you the best chance to enter sleep mode.
-And stressing about their snoring won’t keep you awake either.
+That way, you have a chance to relax and fall asleep in relative quiet before the snoring begins.

-But if it comes to it, there’s no harm in sleeping in separate bedrooms.
-Perhaps it could be a backup plan for the worst nights, or when you have something important to do the next day.
+You could also consider sleeping in separate bedrooms on the worst nights, or when you have something important to do the next day.

 6. Ask them to try an anti-snoring device

-Last year, I gave a friend who snores extremely loudly 3 different anti-snoring devices to try out.
-One did nothing, a second was ok, and a third worked very well.
+A while ago, I gave a friend who snores very loudly three different anti-snoring devices to try out.
+One did nothing, the second helped a little, and the third worked very well.

 He then spoke to his dentist about getting a custom device made, which worked well enough that he told me his snoring had stopped (and his partner was sleeping properly again).